scanand/Getting-and-Cleaning-Data/Codebook.md

 ##Background
-The data tidydata.csv is generated using data from Samsung experiments carried out on wearable devices.
+The data *tidydata.txt* is generated using data from Samsung experiments carried out on wearable devices.
 The experiments have been carried out with a group of 30 volunteers.
 The data set has total 2580 rows and 8 variables.

 ##Variables
-The columns() in this tidy data set are
+The columns in this tidy data set are
   1. subjectid - this signifies the volunteer id, who participated experimentation.
   2. features - is a factor variable.
 This signifies observation type.
 The experimentation recorded various observations of 3-axial linear acceleration and 3-axial angular velocity for various activities(listed below).
 This column lists either mean or standard deviation of respective observation.
   3. WALKING - Mean of "walking" activity recorded for that feature(observation type) for that particular volunteer.